We all want what’s best for our pets, and keeping them free of ticks and fleas is a regular duty of pet ownership.

-Most pet stores carry a variety of products to help keep your dog bug-free, including topical ointments, prescription pills, herbal sprays, and flea collars.
-With so many products on the market for pest control, how do you decide which one is best and safest for your precious pooch?
+While most pet stores carry a variety of products to help keep your dog bug-free, including topical ointments, prescription pills, herbal sprays, and flea collars, are they really safe for your precious pooch?

-Why Shouldn’t I Use Some Flea Treatment and Prevention Products?
+Why Not Use Flea Treatment and Prevention Products?

 Coconut Oil to the Rescue

-If there are already parasites on your dog, covering your good boy with coconut oil will also coat the pests, causing them to suffocate and restricting their movement.
-When coconut oil comes in contact with fleas and ticks, it breaks down their exoskeletons and kills them.
-Coconut oil also contains lauric acid, a fatty acid that has multiple health benefits for animals and humans but works to kill pests.
+If there are already parasites on your dog, covering him with coconut oil will also coat the pests, causing them to suffocate and restricting their movement.

 Coconut oil isn’t only an effective and safe method of pest prevention, but it’s also super easy to use.
-There are multiple ways you can use coconut oil for flea treatment and prevention, including:
+Here are some of the recommended ways:

 If you know or suspect your dog already has fleas and ticks on him, you can kill the little bugs and stop the infestation in its tracks with a simple coconut oil treatment.